 Sheung Wan’s best cafés

-Barista Jam’s signature drip coffee is a must-have at this compact coffeehouse.
-From Japanese siphon coffee and french press to hand grinders and Aeropress, not to mention Moka pots, you can find almost every method of brewing imaginable at Barista Jam.
-Try their flat white and small batch roast coffee for the perfect caffeine fix.
+Now in new digs (albeit still on Jervois Street) with fresher, sleek furnishings, Barista Jam’s signature drip coffee is a must-have when you arrive here.
+From siphons and French presses to hand grinders and Aeropresses, not to mention Moka pots, you can find almost every method of brewing coffee imaginable at Barista Jam.
+Often considered to be home to some of the best coffee in the city, try a flat white or small batch roast coffee for the perfect caffeine fix.

-This hole-in-the-wall offers Sheung Wan residents Melbourne-style coffee.
-Made from coffee beans delivered direct from Melbourne’s Market Lane Coffee, you can order anything from a cappuccino to their signature 21-hour cold brew, plus a great selection of teas including prana chai and matcha with soy milk.
-Grab a fresh pastry to go if you’re in a rush or sit down for a full breakfast.
-Be prepared to wait, though, as the café only seats around 10 to 15 people.
+This hole-in-the-wall coffee spot offers patrons its special Melbourne-style coffee.
+Made from coffee beans delivered from Melbourne’s Market Lane Coffee, you can order anything from a cappuccino to Brew Bros’ signature 21-hour cold brew.
+If for some reason you’re not feeling the need for coffee, grab something from its great selection of teas, which includes Prana Chai and Matcha with soy milk.
+Get a fresh pastry to go if you’re in a rush or sit down for a full breakfast – be prepared to wait, though, as the small café only seats around 10 to 15 people.

-Surround yourself with the fragrant aroma of fresh flowers in Sheung Wan’s secret garden café.
-Quaint and quiet in equal measure, Café Bauhinia doubles up as a flower and coffee shop.
-The walls and terrace are dripping in bloomers, creating an almost rural atmosphere while you munch on items from the tea-set-inspired menu that offers coffee alongside Hong Kong’s first ever s’more buffet.
+Surround yourself with the fragrant aroma of fresh flowers in Sheung Wan’s secret garden.
+Café Bauhinia is a flower and coffee shop, quaint and quiet in equal measure.
+The walls and terrace are teaming with flowers, creating an almost rural atmosphere while you munch on items from the tea-set-inspired menu and classic coffees brews – add $3 for a shot of caramel, hazelnut or gingerbread syrup – alongside Hong Kong’s first-ever s’mores buffet.